NuhansaJ/Bug-Bounty-Project/README.md

 # Bug bounty Reports

-These reports provide a clear idea about OWASP's vulnerabilities by performing different types of scans (nmap , nikto , sqlmap, zap scan etc.) in order to detect any vulnerabilities inside 2 platforms platforms - bugcrowd, hackerone.
+These reports provide a clear idea about OWASP's vulnerabilities by performing different types of scans (nmap,nikto,sqlmap,zap scan, etc.) in order to detect any vulnerabilities inside 2 platforms platforms - bugcrowd, hackerone.